Nutty Whole Wheat Naan Bread Recipe

 Besides baking a perfect loaf of homemade bread, most models have a "dough" cycle that kneads ingredients and keeps dough warm during the first rise.
 This feature is very handy for making pizzas, bagels, pretzels and sweet breads such as cinnamon rolls.

 Most machines also feature a special cycle for healthful, whole grain breads.
-See the capsule at the right for our favorite bread machine from Amazon.
-The Panasonic SD-YD250 is highly rated for durability and ease of use.
+My favorite bread machine is the Panasonic SD-YD250.
+It is highly rated for durability and ease of use.
 Our model has fallen off the kitchen countertop and suffered internal damage after being plugged into a 220V outlet, yet still works like a charm after five years of weekly use.

 - 1 package active dry yeast, or 2 1/4 teaspoons